The Dead Daisies: Glenn Hughes, "Righteous Days", Holy Ground and Radiance (2019–2022)

-2021 saw the release of the fifth studio album Holy Ground.
-The album came out on the 22 January and was met with global praise from both fans and music critics featuring 11 songs including three singles to date, the album reached the top 10 on many international rock charts.
-It was announced drummer Tommy Clufetos, formerly in the band for the European tour in 2015 would make a return for future live shows.
-On 5 March, the latest song to be promoted by the band was 'Chosen and Justified' which had proved a popular track on the album among fans.
+2021 saw the release of the fifth studio album, Holy Ground.
+The album came out on 22 January and was met with global praise from both fans and music critics.
+Featuring 11 songs including three singles to date, the album reached the top 10 on many international rock charts.
+Castrovano left the band after suffering from back problems, and Tommy Clufetos, who had previously joined the band for the European tour in 2015, returned as his replacement.
+On 5 March, the latest song to be promoted by the band was 'Chosen and Justified', which had proved a popular track on the album among fans.
 On April 30 the band announced a set of warm-up dates around the US in June and July.
-On 7 May, The Dead Daisies had a series of big announcements and releases.
-'Like No Other', the fifth single was released with a new mix including returning drummer Tommy Clufetos playing the drums.
-This was accompanied by video animation which also tied into a brand new mobile video game 'Daisys Revenge' which featured the bands music.
-Also announced was the World Tour for 2021/22 including dates in the UK, USA, Japan and Europe.
+On 7 May, the Dead Daisies had a series of big announcements and releases.
+'Like No Other', the fifth single, was released with a new mix including returning drummer Tommy Clufetos on drums.
+This was accompanied by video animation which also tied into a new mobile video game, 'Daisys Revenge', which featured the band's music.
+Also announced was the World Tour for 2021/22 including dates in the UK, US, Japan and Europe.
 On 23 June, the band commenced their first tour in two and a half years with the US 'Get Out of the House' tour, starting at the Kelsey Theatre in Lake Park Florida.
-This was the first show ever with Glenn Hughes.
+This was the first show with Glenn Hughes.
 On 6 August, the single 'My Fate' was released on digital platforms.
 On 13 August, a short film inspired by the recent US tour and song 'Like No Other' was premiered with an inspiring and positive message going forward and leading back to live music once more.
 The band kicked off the 'Like No Other' Tour 2021 in the US on 10 September 10 in Rockford Illinois.
-On the 17 September 'Saving Grace' was released as a single on digital platforms and the October/November UK dates were announced.
-The band had a very successful run of shows in the UK with packed out audiences at the Shepherds Bush O2 Empire in London and Rock City in Nottingham as well as, Birmingham, Liverpool, Bristol, Oxford, Norwich and Cardiff.
+On 17 September 'Saving Grace' was released as a single on digital platforms and the October/November UK dates were announced.
+The band had a successful run of shows in the UK with packed audiences at the Shepherds Bush O2 Empire in London and Rock City in Nottingham, as well as Birmingham, Liverpool, Bristol, Oxford, Norwich and Cardiff.

-2022 saw the band kick off the year with best Album at the Banger Awards in the USA.
-This was followed by the announcement on 24 January that drummer Brian Tichy would be rejoining the collective.
+2022 saw the band kick off the year with a Best Album Award at the Banger Awards in the United States.
 The first release of the year was a live recording of 'Rise Up' recorded in Nottingham on the UK 2021 Like No Other tour as part of a series of live tracks called Live from Daisyland.